cppjames/c-try-catch/README.md

 # Try-Catch blocks for C

 Small experiment that simulates try-catch blocks in C using `setjmp`/`longjmp`.
 Please note that it doesn't support nested try blocks and it is not thread safe.
+Throwing outside of try blocks has undefined behaviour unless `NO_THROW` is defined. **Signals that are not caught will not stop the program and will lead to the execution being continued normally after the try block.**

 It can handle exceptions and signals.
 It can simulate the functionality of `try`, `catch(exception)`, `catch(signal)`, `catch_all` and `finally`.
 It has rudimentary support for tracing the signals and exceptions, showing where and when they happened.
 Throws and retries can be turned off.